*We were offered a meal at The Britannia Inn Liverpool in return for this honest blog post

 We had a lovely time out as a family in the Britannia inn.
 It is always a pleasure to take Dex out to eat and watch him try new things and learn from us.
 It’s always particularly nice when you are in an environment where the staff are friendly and willing to help wherever they can.

-I would definitely recommend the Britannia to anyone visiting Liverpool or living locally who is looking for a baby and toddler friendly restaurant.
+I would definitely recommend the Britannia Inn, Liverpool to anyone visiting the city or living locally who is looking for a baby and toddler friendly restaurant.
 But please do bear in mind that it may not be suitable if you are solo parenting due to having to order at the bar and collect your food from the counter when it is ready.

 Britannia Inn is located on Riverside Drive in Liverpool.